I discuss this directly with my partners

 As we know that it is not always easy to inform your partners, we have listed some recommendations to ensure that this happens in the best conditions.

-• First and foremost, there is no There is no shame in getting an STI, you don't have to feel guilty about it.
-They are part of sexuality!
+First and foremost, there's no shame in catching an STI, you don't have to feel guilty about it.
+They're part of sexuality!

-• We advise you to wait until you have received medical advice (screening or clinical examination) before telling your partners.
+We advise you to wait until you've received medical advice (screening or clinical examination) before telling your partners.

-• Your partners will probably appreciate it if you announce it to them in person (face to face, by phone, message or email).
+Your partners will surely appreciate it if you tell them in person (face-to-face, by phone, message or e-mail).

-• It is often very difficult to know exactly who has infected whom.
-When you send out a notification to your partners, you can't necessarily know who has infected whom, the important thing is that everyone is tested and treated.
+It's often very difficult to know exactly who has infected whom.
+When you send a notification to your partners, you can't necessarily know who has contaminated whom.
+The most important thing is that everyone is tested and treated.

-• Your partners may have questions or need reassurance, you can refer them to prevention associationsYou can refer them to prevention associations, health professionals or the website www.depistage.be .
+Your partners may have questions or need reassurance, so you can refer them to prevention associations, health professionals or the www.depistage.be website.

-• You can explain to your partners where and how you have been tested and treated.
+You can explain to your partners where and how you have benefited from screening and treatment.

-Despite these recommendations, if you are not able to notify your partners directly, we have developed a free and anonymous partner notification tool: SMS TEST.
+Despite these recommendations, if you are unable to notify your partners directly, we have developed a free, anonymous partner notification tool: SMS DEPISTAGE.